Are you thinking of buying an RV but are unsure if it’s a good idea?

 RVing is one of the most pet-friendly ways to travel, with around 70 percent of owners bringing them along on trips.

-However, just because RV parks and most RV guests are used to having pets around, that doesn’t mean you can let them off-leash to run about at your campsite or throughout the park.
+However, just because RV parks and most RV guests are used to having pets around doesn’t mean you can let them off-leash to run about at your campsite or throughout the park.

 Many parks have a dog run for such purposes and otherwise expect you to keep pets on a 6-foot leash at all times.